 We are hungry.
 We have shirts wrapped over our noses from the smell.
-This is a life very different, far from Papa’s old brown recliner or Mama’s familiar smell.
+This life is very different, far from Papa’s old brown recliner or Mama’s familiar smell.
 Plus, no one knows how long the dark man with the white eyes has been gone.

-We’d been counting the hours by the changing sheen of the glare on the floor so far below us.
-It was dark otherwise.
-We’d all come in at different times that first day, but I’d counted about 30 of us, all crammed in between the rafters, itching and sneezing, taking our turns moving slowly under the closely-packed pink insulation toward an open air vent.
-On our second rotation, Emeto reverted to our old airport game.
+We’d been counting the hours by looking at how far the glare had crossed the floor so far below us.
+It was dark otherwise, and we’d all come in at different times that first day, but I’d counted about 30 of us, crammed in between the rafters, all itching and sneezing, and taking our turns moving slowly toward an open air vent.
+On our second rotation, Emeto reverts to our old airport game.